 The Murcia region’s mild climate makes this area an ideal destination for golf-lovers, who can enjoy playing at any one of 22 golf courses virtually throughout the year, with facilities to accommodate golfers of every level.

 Close to San Javier is Roda, an 18-hole, par-72 course extending over 6,177 metres and designed by Dave Thomas.

 The fertile inland plains produce an abundance of fresh fruit and vegetables, seafood is caught daily by the local fishing fleet, and farmed meat and game are brought down from the mountains, ensuring a rich culinary selection to suit every taste – with rice being prominent.

 - Arroz y Conejo – Rice with Rabbit

 - Paella Huertana – Vegetable Paella

 - Arroz de Verduras – Rice and Vegetables

 - Arroz y Costillejas – Rice and Ribs

-The Patron saint of the sea and of fishermen is the ‘Virgen del Carmen’ and is the adopted patron of San Javier.
-Each July the locals escort the ‘Virgen’ on a procession of the sea.
-The annual carnival provides a splash of colour in February, as does the ‘Romeria of San Blas.
-San Javier takes pride in the Christmas tradition of constructing a huge Nativity or ‘Belén’ which is one of the largest in Spain.
+The annual carnival provides a splash of colour in February, as does the San Blas Romería.
+San Javier also takes great pride in its Christmas tradition, constructing a huge nativity scene (belén) that is one of the largest in Spain.
 During this time The Three Kings arrive in San Javier by boat.